42BV/rest-convention/04-frequent-scenarios.md

 For regular browser caches, the 'no-cache' option is preferred.
 Passing a max age, means it will be hard to evict a resource from cache until it has grown stale.
 The 'no-cache' has no such problems.

-A case can be made to use 'must-revalidate' in combination with a max-age, especially for sites that expect high traffic load on resources that are consumed manifold, but updated rarely.
+A case can be made to use 'must-revalidate' in combination with a 'max-age', especially for sites that expect high traffic load on resources that are consumed manifold, but updated rarely.

 Request
 ```